AwadaBashar/TP1_square_attack-master/README.md

 ./q1
 ./q2
 ./q3
-./aes128_attack (after running the program please provide a number for how many times you need to perform the attack)
+./aes128_attack (after running the program please provide a number for how many times you need to perform the attack and automatic tests will run after performing the attack)
 ```

 ## cleaning the project: